 Download, sign, and submit the LOI (PDF).
 The LOI demonstrates an interest to receive cooperative pricing.
 There is no obligation to accept any offer.

-Receive the appropriate contract for signature and inclusion into the cooperation by the deadline.
 Obtain all necessary legal review and authorization according to organization’s procurement rules before signing and returning documents.

 Demand response service provides revenue and cost savings through voluntary load shedding or dispatching backup generation during rare moments of over-demand on the grid.
 Demand response can also fund the majority cost of new backup generation for added on-site energy resiliency.
 Especially when combined with variable-price contracts, demand response delivers added value by reducing on-site electricity consumption during times of the day and year when the demand charges are at their highest rates.